Learn Japanese: 20 Japanese Proverbs & Sayings. Part 1

 • 大樹 – Taiju – Large tree

-2) ただより高いものはない – tada yori takai mono wa nai
+2) ただより高いものはない – Tada yori takai mono wa nai

 Meaning: Nothing is more expensive than free.

 This refers to all the things that people do for you for free.
-Those are harder to repay, where as money is easier to repay.

-Key Japanese words:
+Key words:

 • ただ – Tada – Free